 Bachelor's Degree Blockbusters

-All bachelor's degrees offer an earnings boost--but some lucky graduates really hit the jackpot when they trade in their credential for a career.
-According to the U.S. Census Bureau's most recent figures, bachelor's degree graduates earn nearly twice as much in a lifetime as high school graduates: 2.1 million compared to 1.2 million.
+According to the U.S. Census Bureau's figures in 2010, bachelor's degree graduates earn nearly twice as much in a lifetime as high school graduates: 2.1 million compared to 1.2 million.
 Class of 2010 college graduates are earning an average salary of $48,351 right out of the gates, reports the National Association of Colleges and Employers (NACE).
 This is already a healthy boost over the estimated first-year earnings of high school graduates.
-And the picture is even rosier for graduates of top-earning bachelor's degree programs, with average starting salaries doubling and in some cases even tripling the high-school-level benchmark.
+And the picture is even rosier for graduates of certain bachelor's degree programs, whose average starting salaries are doubling and in some cases even tripling the high-school-level benchmark.

-Twelve of the top fifteen highest-paying degrees are engineering degrees, according to the NACE survey on college recruitment for the Class of 2010.
+According to the NACE survey on college recruitment for the Class of 2010, 12 of the 15 highest-paying degrees in 2010 are engineering degrees.
 The NACE report calls out petroleum engineering as the highest earner, with chemical engineers not far behind.
 Petroleum engineers landed in the job market just a promotion shy of six figures: the average starting salary, according to NACE, was $86,220.
 Chemical engineers commanded $65,142 to start.

 The Bureau of Labor Statistics confirms continued good fortune for graduates of bachelor's degree programs in engineering.
 The salary average for all U.S. petroleum engineers stood at $119,960 in 2009.
 Chemical engineers can expect average earnings of $91,670.